zl3311/ViTSP/README.md

     --solver_model concorde \
     --initial_solution_model LKH \
     --max_workers 8 \
+    --keep_selection_trajectory \
     --llm_subproblem_selection 2
 ```
-Per-instance time budgets can be customized in `ablation_config.py`.
+Per-instance time budgets can also be customized in `ablation_config.py`.
 Alternatively, individual instances can be terminated early using a K-consecutive-non-improvement stopping criterion.

 **Output:** CSV files saved to `./experiments/ViTSP/` containing the objective trajectory and system profile.